Energetical self-organization of a few strongly interacting particles: Excited States

 The effects described for the two fillings studied above are general and are encountered at various other fillings that we have studied.

-In conclusion we have found that at certain areas of the energy spectrum, many-body states emerge, whose structural properties are determined by the energetical self-organization of the particles when the hopping term is absent, determined by the number of edges in the graph structures formed by the particles.
+In conclusion, we have found that at certain areas of the energy spectrum, many-body states emerge, whose structural properties are determined by the energetical self-organization of the particles when the hopping term is absent and the properties of the system are determined by the number of edges in the graph structures formed by the particles.